 We use several suppliers and contract manufacturers to design and manufacture components in accordance with our specifications, with most final assembly and testing performed at our manufacturing facility in San Jose, California.
-During fiscal year 2014, we continued to increase manufacturing and service operations in Taiwan and the Netherlands to support our Asian and European customers and we have increased our utilization of our overseas manufacturing capacity.
+During fiscal year 2015, we continued to increase manufacturing and service operations in Taiwan and the Netherlands to primarily support our Asian and European customers and we have improved our utilization of our overseas manufacturing capacity.
 One of our key suppliers is Ablecom, a related party, which supplies us with contract design and manufacturing support.
-For fiscal years 2014, 2013 and 2012, our purchases from Ablecom represented 16.3%, 17.9% and 19.9% of our cost of sales, respectively.
+For fiscal years 2015, 2014 and 2013, our purchases from Ablecom represented 13.6%, 16.3% and 17.9% of our cost of sales, respectively.
 Ablecom's sales to us constitute a substantial majority of Ablecom's net sales.
 We continue to maintain our manufacturing relationship with Ablecom in Asia in an effort to reduce our cost of sales.
 In addition to providing a larger volume of contract manufacturing services for us, Ablecom continues to warehouse for us a number of components and subassemblies manufactured by multiple suppliers prior to shipment to our facilities in the United States and Europe.
-We typically negotiate the price of products that we purchase from Ablecom on a quarterly basis; however, either party may re-negotiate the price of products with each order.
+We typically negotiate the price of products that we purchase from Ablecom on a quarterly basis; however, either party may renegotiate the price of products with each order.
 As a result of our relationship with Ablecom, it is possible that Ablecom may in the future sell products to us at a price higher or lower than we could obtain from an unrelated third party supplier.
 This may result in our future reporting of gross profit as a percentage of net sales that is less than or in excess of what we might have obtained absent our relationship with Ablecom.

 In order to continue to increase our net sales and profits, we believe that we must continue to develop flexible and customizable server solutions and be among the first to market with new features and products.
+We must also continue to expand our software and customer service and support offerings, particularly as we increasingly focus on larger enterprise sales.
 We measure our financial success based on various indicators, including growth in net sales, gross profit as a percentage of net sales, operating income as a percentage of net sales, levels of inventory, and days sales outstanding, or DSOs.
 In connection with these efforts, we monitor daily and weekly sales and shipment reports.
 Among the key non-financial indicators of our success is our ability to rapidly introduce new products and deliver the latest application optimized server solutions.
 In this regard, we work closely with microprocessor and other component vendors to take advantage of new technologies as they are introduced.
 Historically, our ability to introduce new products rapidly has allowed us to benefit from the introduction of new microprocessors and as a result we monitor the introduction cycles of Intel, AMD and Nvidia carefully.
 This also impacts our research and development expenditures.
-For example, in fiscal year 2012 and in prior years, our results have been adversely impacted by customer order delays in anticipation of the introduction of the new lines of microprocessors and research and development expenditures necessary for us to prepare for the introduction.